Unsupervised Learning of Efficient Geometry-Aware Neural Articulated Representations

 In this section, we train the proposed efficient NARF using GAN objectives without any image-pose pairs or mask annotations.

-\textbf{Comparison with Baselines} Since this is the first work to learn an articulated representation without image-pose supervision or mesh shape priors, no exact competitor exists.
+\textbf{Comparison with Baselines} Since this is the first work to learn an articulated representation without image-pose pairs or mesh shape priors, no exact competitor exists.
 We thus compare our method against two baselines.
-The first is a supervised baseline called ENARF-VAE~\cite{noguchi2021neural}, where a ResNet50~\cite{he2016deep} based encoder estimates the latent vectors ${\bf z}$ from images, and the efficient NARF based decoder decodes the original images from estimated latent vectors ${\bf z}$ and ground truth pose configurations $o$.
-These networks are trained with the reconstruction loss defined in Equation~\ref{eq:supervised_loss} using images \textit{without background}.
-The second model is called StyleNARF, which is a combination of the original NARF and the state-of-the-art high resolution 3D-aware image generation model called StyleNeRF~\cite{gu2022stylenerf}.
-To reduce the computational cost, the original NARF first generates low resolution features using volumetric rendering.
-Subsequently, a 2D CNN based network upsamples them into final images.
-Additional details are provided in the appendix.
-Please note that ENARF-VAE cannot handle the background, and StyleNARF loses 3D consistency and thus cannot generate high resolution geometry.
+The first is a \textit{supervised} baseline called ENARF-VAE, inspired by the original NARF~\cite{noguchi2021neural}.
+Here, a ResNet50~\cite{he2016deep} based encoder estimates the latent vectors ${\bf z}$ from images, and the efficient NARF based decoder decodes the original images from estimated latent vectors ${\bf z}$ and ground truth pose configurations $o$.
+These networks are trained with the reconstruction loss defined in Equation~\ref{eq:supervised_loss} and the KL divergence loss on the latent vector ${\bf z}$.
+Following~\cite{noguchi2021neural}, ENARF-VAE is trained with images with a black background.
+The second model is called StyleNARF, which is a combination of the original NARF and the state-of-the-art high-resolution 3D-aware image generation model called StyleNeRF~\cite{gu2022stylenerf}.
+To reduce the computational cost, the original NARF first generates low-resolution features using volumetric rendering.
+Subsequently, a 2D CNN-based network upsamples them into final images.
+Additional details are provided in the supplement.
+Please note that ENARF-VAE is a \textit{supervised} method and cannot handle the background, and StyleNARF loses 3D consistency and thus cannot generate high-resolution geometry.

 We use the SURREAL dataset~\cite{varol2017learning} for comparison.
 It is a synthetic human image dataset with a resolution of $128 \times 128$.
-Dataset details are given in the appendix.
+Dataset details are given in the supplement.
 For the pose prior, we use the ground truth pose distribution of the training dataset, where we randomly sample poses from the entire dataset.
 Please note that we do not use image-pose pairs for these unsupervised methods.